-Biden: Congress should immediately make ‘dreamers’ citizens
+Joe Biden says Trump re-election strategy 'relies on vilifying immigrants'

 Biden said Trump and his administration’s policies had taken a “wrecking ball to our hemispheric ties,” weakening relationships with neighbors in Latin America and the Caribbean.

-While Biden did not release a detailed immigration policy proposal, he wrote that the United States is “a nation of laws and a nation of immigrants,” signaling he may take a more moderate stance on the issue than some of his 24 competitors for the Democratic presidential nomination.
+While Biden did not release a detailed immigration policy proposal, he wrote that the United States is “a nation of laws and a nation of immigrants,” signaling he may take a more moderate stance on the issue than some of his more than 20 competitors for the Democratic presidential nomination.

-White House contender Julián Castro, a former housing chief in the Obama administration, has called for an end to the criminalisation of illegal border crossings.
+White House contender Julián Castro, a former housing chief in the Obama administration, has called for an end to the criminalization of illegal border crossings.
 Several other candidates, including U.S. Senators Elizabeth Warren and Kamala Harris, have proposed dramatically curtailing the work of the Immigration and Customs Enforcement agency.

-Reporting By Amanda Becker; Editing by Paul Tait
+Reporting By Amanda Becker; Editing by Paul Tait, Colleen Jenkins and Bill Berkrot